 Other nearby markers.
-At least 3 other markers are within 14 miles of this marker, measured as the crow flies.
-Hidewood Creek (approx. 0.3 miles away); Tabor Evangelical Church (approx. 3.4 miles away); District No. 5 Public School (approx. 13.7 miles away).
+At least 4 other markers are within 14 miles of this marker, measured as the crow flies.
+Hidewood Creek (approx. 0.3 miles away); Tabor Evangelical Church (approx. 3.4 miles away); Castlewood, South Dakota Veterans Memorial (approx. 8.7 miles away); District No. 5 Public School (approx. 13.7 miles away).

 Related marker.
 Click here for another marker that is related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
 This page was last revised on January 19, 2017.
-This page originally submitted on January 16, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 281 times since then and 17 times this year.
+It was originally submitted on January 16, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 349 times since then and 3 times this year.
 Photos: 1, 2. submitted on January 16, 2017, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.